- Basic Equipment: Defibrillator, ventilator, and trauma sets are vital.

 Major equipment expected to be found in an Emergency Aid Ambulance complying with Ministry of Health regulations and the EN 1789 classification [4]:

 - Monitor / Defibrillator: Heart-rhythm monitoring and shock delivery.
-The two devices most often seen in the field are the Philips HeartStart MRx and the Stryker (Physio-Control) Lifepak 15 — both support 12-lead ECG, manual and AED defibrillation, transcutaneous pacing, and SpO₂/EtCO₂ modules [1].
+Devices used in the field include, for example, the Philips HeartStart MRx and the Stryker (Physio-Control) Lifepak 15 — these support 12-lead ECG, manual and Automated External Defibrillator (AED) defibrillation, transcutaneous pacing, and SpO₂/EtCO₂ modules.

 - Oxygen and Respiratory Support Equipment: Oxygen cylinders, masks, bag-valve mask (BVM), and a portable mechanical ventilator when needed.
-ICU ambulances commonly run a Hamilton T1 or comparable transport ventilator, with pressure-controlled, volume-controlled, and non-invasive modes for long-distance critical-care transfers [2].
+Intensive Care Unit (ICU) ambulances may run, for example, a Hamilton T1 or comparable transport ventilator, with pressure-controlled, volume-controlled, and non-invasive ventilation (NIV) modes for long-distance critical-care transfers.

 - Medications: Core emergency drug kit (cardiac, allergy, pain, sedation, etc.) [1][2].